natedsaint/cuervo/README.md

 So the chain goes like this:

--Jekyll is Ruby with Liquid as the templating engine.
+- Jekyll is Ruby with Liquid as the templating engine.

--Heckle is JavaScript with Mold (programmable template extravaganza) as the templating engine.
+- Heckle is JavaScript with Mold (programmable template extravaganza) as the templating engine.

 And NOW:

--Cuervo is JavaScript with Mustache as the templating engine.
+- Cuervo is JavaScript with Mustache as the templating engine.

 ## Cuervo?
 Are you drunk?